🌲Verra Redd+ VM0007 Policy Guide

 You'll now be prompted to configure your Verra account.
 Enter the details and then press the Generate button to generate a Hedera Operator ID and an Operator Key and enter the name of your Standard Registry.
 Press Connect when finished.
 This will now create Hedera Consensus Service Topics, fill the account with test hBar, create a DID document, create a Verifiable Credential, etc.

 Now we will be creating the Policy.
 We have three ways to "create policies."
 The first way is to actually create the policy from scratch.
 The second way is to import an existing policy.
 The second way is to import an existing policy.
 When you import a policy, all schemas and tokens that are required in the policy are automatically populated.
 To do this, you can use the sample policy that we have already uploaded to IPFS.
-Click on the import button and enter one of the following Hedera message IDs:
+Click on the import button and Hedera message IDs:

 Even though it is not shown in the screenshots, the third way is to select the policy from the policy drop-down list.